roballey/OSM_Maps_For_Garmin/README.md

 #### Building contours from SRTM data:

 Use this step to download SRTM data and build a PBF file of contours from the data.

+1. Generate the contours with 'build/contours.sh'

 * TBD: Does contours.sh need to be modified to allow specifying earthexplorer username and password?

-1. Generate the contours with 'build/contours.sh'

 * NOTE: Generate contours after splitting the source OSM PBF file into multiple parts as phygtmap uses the polygon file generated during splitting to define the area extent for the contours.

 #### Building contours from LINZ data:

-1. Download LINZ contour data (TBD: Wheer?
+1. Download LINZ contour data (TBD: Where?
 How?)
 1. Convert LINZ contour data (TBD: How?)
 1. Generate the contours with 'build/contours.sh'